Creating your community on Domino

 Overview

-Communities in Domino serve as organizational containers for your campaigns, , and .
+Communities in Domino serve as organizational containers for your campaigns, quests, and automations.
 Each community can have its own branding, social connections, and API tokens, allowing you to manage multiple projects or client communities from a single Domino account.

 Creating Your First Community